redhat-cap-exchange/dev_competition/SIGNUP.md

 ## Join the Slack workspace

+Our shared Capgemini & Red Hat Slack workspace is used to communicate all important updates related to the developer competition.

 1. Join the Slack Workspace: [https://redhat-capgemini.slack.com/signup](https://redhat-capgemini.slack.com/signup)

-and

 2. Join the `#10_dev_competition` channel.

-Our shared Capgemini & Red Hat Slack workspace is used to communicate all important updates related to the developer competition.
-We also encourage everyone to use it to:
+We encourage everyone to use Slack

-* Ask questions related to the developer competition
+* for questions related to the developer competition
-* Collaborate with your team
+* to collaborate with the team
-* Get updates on Red Hat products and technologies
+* for updates on Red Hat products and technologies

 #### Note:
 You MUST use your work email address to sign-up.
 Only addresses ending in `@capgemini.com` or `@sogeti.com` are accepted.